 Diabetic wound care:

 Diabetic wounds are common and can be painful.
 They are also a source of infection and may require surgical treatment.
 The most important thing to do when you see a diabetic wound is to clean it well.
 Then, check for any signs of infection or damage.
-If you suspect that there is an underlying problem, such as a damaged nerve or ulcer, seek medical advice from your doctor or nurse.
+If you suspect that there is an underlying problem, such as a damaged nerve or ulcer, so you need to consult immediately with Diabetic Wounds Care Specialist.

 A foot or leg wound is a severe injury resulting in infection and long-term complications.
 If you are injured and notice an open wound, it’s crucial to identify the type of injury and seek medical treatment immediately.